How Do I Turn My Land Into a Farm?

 I know that sounds silly, but I’m at least 50 percent serious (which for me, is way above average).

-The fact is, there is no North Carolina law that sets minimum criteria for what counts as a farm.
+The fact is, there is no North Carolina law that establishes a universal set of criteria for what counts as a farm.
 Five hundred acres in Hyde County?
 Call it a farm.
 Ten raised beds on an urban lot?
-Call it a farm and sell your veggies.
-Neither the State of North Carolina nor the federal government requires you to get any type of license or certification or approval.*
+Call it a farm and raise your veggies.
+Neither the State of North Carolina nor the federal government requires you to get any type of license or certification or approval to identify your land as a farm.

 Farms which meet certain acreage and income requirements qualify for reductions on property taxes.
 The criteria are set by NC state law, but implemented by the tax office in your county.
 See complete details online, or contact your county tax office.